 Registration Deadline: April 7

 An additional webinar will be held on June 14, 7pm -8:15pm that allows you to share your experience with the curriculum authors and with other teachers.
 The second session is intended for participants who teach a History's Mysteries unit following the introduction.
-Those who teach a unit and complete all related feedback forms after attending the introductory workshop will be eligible for 10 PDPs, as described below.
+Those who teach a unit after attending the introductory workshop and who complete the required reflective activities will be eligible for 10 PDPs, as described below.

 Professional Development documentation (PDPs or letter of completion)

-All participants will have the option to develop a plan to teach one or more units in the spring, and participate in an additional spring webinar on June 14.
-To receive Massachusetts PDPs (Professional Development Points), participants must submit simple feedback forms after teaching each lesson in a unit (4-5 lessons), and a unit feedback form.
+All participants will have the option to participate in an additional spring webinar on June 14.
+To receive Massachusetts PDPs (Professional Development Points), participants must add at least four discussion posts in the History’s Mysteries TPS Teachers Network group, each post about a different mystery and how participants adapted it to fit in their classrooms.
 Those who complete all requirements will receive 10 PDPs (Massachusetts) or a letter documenting 10 hours of participation.